Table of Contents

 Family-focused therapy: Many rehabs include a family element that involves inviting the client’s family members to join in family-focused therapy and activities.
 These allow the family members to begin to heal, while also helping them learn effective communication skills and conflict resolution strategies.

-Medication management: Medication assisted therapy (MAT) may be utilized in some client’s treatment plans.
-Also, individuals with a co-occurring mental health condition may be started on antidepressant drug therapy.
+Medication management: Medication may be utilized in some client’s treatment plans.
+Also, individuals with a co-occurring mental wellness condition may be started on antidepressant drug therapy.

-Education: Addiction education teaches clients the neurobiology of addiction, showing them how the brain structures are impacted by the hydrocodone, resulting in addiction.
+Education: Addiction education teaches clients the neurobiology of addiction, showing them how the brain structures are impacted by the opiate, resulting in addiction.

 Relapse prevention planning is included in these classes, guiding client’s to identify their triggers for drug use and to make actionable plans to avoid relapse.